codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/environment-deployments.md

 1. Automate the staging pipeline when a commit lands in `master`, and only launch the production pipeline manually.
 1. Automate the staging pipeline when a commit lands in `master`, and use an [approval step]({{site.baseurl}}/docs/pipelines/steps/approval/) to call the production pipeline as a [child pipeline]({{site.baseurl}}/docs/example-catalog/ci-examples/call-child-pipelines/).
-1. Set the [trigger]({{site.baseurl}}/docs/pipeline/triggers/git-triggers/) of the production pipeline to [launch only]({{site.baseurl}}/docs/ci-cd-guides/pull-request-branches/#restricting-which-branches-to-build) on `master`, and the trigger of the staging pipeline to launch only for non-master branches.
+1. Set the [trigger]({{site.baseurl}}/docs/pipeline/triggers/git-triggers/) of the production pipeline to [launch only]({{site.baseurl}}/docs/ci-cd-guides/pull-request-branches/#restricting-which-branches-to-build) on `master`, and the trigger of the staging pipeline to launch only for `non-master` branches.
-1. Set the production pipeline to launch only for commits on `master`, and the staging pipeline only for pull requests.
+1. Set the production pipeline to launch only for commits on `master`, and the staging pipeline only for pull requests (PRs).

 The exact mechanism depends on the workflow of your team.
 For more information, see [the guide on branches and pull requests]({{site.baseurl}}/docs/ci-cd-guides/pull-request-branches/), especially [trunk based development]({{site.baseurl}}/docs/ci-cd-guides/pull-request-branches/#trunk-based-development), as a good starting point.